 - Proof of clear sightlines and unobstructed access

-If your property was damaged by a truck driver, you will want to contact an attorney right away.
-At DeMayo Law Offices, LLP, we can give you the guidance you need to file your claim and get your property repaired.
+If your property was damaged by a truck driver, you will want to contact a law firm right away.
+At DeMayo Law Offices, we can give you the guidance you need to file your claim and get your property repaired.

 How Can an Attorney Help?